Chinese: 苇茎汤

 Again it wouldn't be correct to say "Wei Jing Tang treats absence of menstruation" for instance.
 Rather, Wei Jing Tang is used to treat patterns that are sometimes the root cause behind absence of menstruation.

-Now let's look at the three patterns commonly treated with Wei Jing Tang.
+Now let's look at the two patterns commonly treated with Wei Jing Tang.

-Wei Jing Tang is sometimes prescribed by TCM practitioners to treat Qi and Blood Stagnation.
-This pattern leads to symptoms such as lower abdominal pain, breast distention, abdominal distention and fullness and pre-menstrual tension.
-Patients with Qi and Blood Stagnation typically exhibit choppy (Se) or wiry (Xian) pulses as well as a normal (light red), red, red sides tongue.
+Wei Jing Tang is sometimes prescribed by TCM practitioners to treat Qi And Blood Stagnation.
+This pattern leads to symptoms such as chest fullness, chest pain, boring fixed stabbing pain and dark face.
+Patients with Qi And Blood Stagnation typically exhibit choppy (Se), deep (Chen) or fine (Xi) pulses.

 The Lungs is a so-called "Zang" Organ.
 Learn more about the Lungs in Chinese Medicine